 Reserve a Block of Time

-First, I gather all the necessary resources and tools I need to create and schedule my content.
+First, I open all the necessary resources and tools on my computer that I need to create and schedule my content.
 This includes:

 - Open Canva.com